chengr28/specialdlp/specialdlp/document/readme.en.txt

 Q: What is the "Ban" mode and the "Reduce Score" mode?
 A:
   * "Ban" mode: Ban all clients which is a leecher.
-  * "Reduce Score" mode: Reduce the queue score of SoftBan leechers, not includes HardBan leechers.
+  * "Reduce Score" mode: Reduce the queue score of Soft Ban leechers, not includes Hard Ban leechers.

 Q: How to set "Ban" mode and "Reduce Score" mode?
 A: